Dairy farmers in Wisconsin see federal funding unfrozen as others are left waiting

 President Trump's narrow victory in Wisconsin last November was partly due to his success in rural communities, where agriculture remains an economic engine.
 But agricultural groups say many farmers in the so-called Dairy State — and elsewhere — now face uncertainty, due to federal spending freezes and cuts made by the Trump Administration.

-That includes farmers like Tammy Fritch.
+That includes farmers like Tammy Fritsch.
 Fritsch owns what she and her daughter call Two Guernsey Girls Creamery.
 It's licensed as a micro-dairy, only 13 cows, and just a few employees.

 On a recent morning, Fritsch stood over a stainless steel vat about the size of a large bathtub and removed a plastic sheet covering blocks of white cheddar cheese.
 She took a knife and started a process called flipping the cheese.
 At the end, it'll be a cubed, often squeaky-to-eat snack called curds.